Keratosis Pilaris (cont.)

 Does keratosis pilaris affect the entire body?

-Although possible, it is fairly rare to have keratosis pilaris all over the body.
+Although possible, it is rare to have keratosis pilaris all over the body.
 The lesions in keratosis pilaris most characteristically involve the back of the upper arms.
-Other common locations include the thighs and buttocks and occasionally the face.
+Other common locations include the back, thighs, buttocks and occasionally the face.
 It does not affect the eyes, mouth, palms, or soles.

 What does keratosis pilaris look like?